 Trends are an advertising professional’s best friend.
 These days, it’s important to be an early adopter, and leverage trends before anyone else.
 Whether it’s six-second and mid-roll video ads, auto-roll in view and other disruptive and interruptive visual content, cognitive marketing and cross-channel media platforms, or switching things up internally to prepare for an even more tech-inclusive environment, staying ahead of the curve means innovating and adapting quickly to emerging trends and tracking them first.

-2. Read & Learn Every Day
+2. Read & Learn About Digital Advertising Every Day

 Part of tracking trends involves a constant dedication to learning.
 Reading and education can get you there.